PersocomAI/.github/profile/README.md

 - Text to speech and speech to text support for hands and display free interaction.
 - Time and weather support.
 - Roleplay mode will be powerful with its own features.

+### Important

+This is a purely private project, there is no company behind it and no intention to make any profit from it.